-Commercial contracts being properly prepared by an attorney give you assurance it can be enforced in court and can help you avoid court altogether.
-Another benefit for small businesses is that it is necessary to improve the professional appearance of your business.
-For various motivations, some people attempt to create their own contracts or recycle agreements they somehow came across.
-A company not relying upon an attorney to draft or review their contracts will be rolling dice both on their contracts’ appropriateness and enforceability.
+Having your contracts being prepared by an attorney gives you the assurance it not only can be enforced in court but can also help you avoid court altogether.
+Properly prepared contracts also can improve the professional appearance of your business.
+For different reasons, people often attempt to create their own contracts or recycle agreements they find in the Internet.
+Companies that prepare their own documents without an attorney to at minimum review them roll the dice both on their contracts’ appropriateness and enforceability.

 A contract with a professional appearance lends credibility to your business.
 You should not be surprised that potential clients likely have read hundreds of contracts themselves or that they use attorneys to review contracts for them.
 Shoddy contract drafting can be very evident to even unsophisticated customers.
 Presenting an error-filled unprofessional contract is hardly the best way to begin a new business relationship.
 Further, if your counterpart’s attorney spots any holes in your self-created contract, he is under no obligation to point out those errors to you.
 Hence, your contracts may be binding upon you and your business, but may not be binding upon the other party, and you will likely not discover the error until it’s too late.